Towards Explorative IRBL: Combining Semantic Retrieval with LLM-driven Iterative Code Exploration: Methodology

 \subsection{Shortlisting suspicious files}

 To identify source files potentially related to a given bug report, this step computes the semantic similarity between the bug report and the source code using embedding-based representations.
 The process begins by traversing all source files in the project.
 For each file, its fully qualified file path and method bodies are extracted.
 Each file is then represented as a concatenation of its fully qualified file path and the method bodies.
-The inclusion of the file path provides contextual information about the file’s role or feature within the overall system architecture (e.g., \textit{org.eclipse.jdt.ui/ui/org/eclipse/jdt/ui/JavaElementLabels.java} suggests a UI-related component), while method bodies capture the actual implementation logic, which is crucial since methods serve as the fundamental units of behavior in a program.
+The inclusion of the file path provides contextual information about the file’s role or feature within the overall system architecture (e.g., { \path{org.eclipse.jdt.ui/ui/org/eclipse/jdt/ui/JavaElementLabels.java}} suggests a UI-related component), while method bodies capture the actual implementation logic, which is crucial since methods serve as the fundamental units of behavior in a program.

 The concatenation of a file's path and method bodies can result in lengthy text.
-To better localize relevant content, this representation is split into smaller chunks if it exceeds a predefined length threshold \cite{wong2014boosting}.
+To better localize relevant content, this representation is split into smaller chunks if it exceeds a predefined length threshold.
 Each chunk is then converted into an embedding vector and stored in a vector database.
-Similarly, the textual content of the bug report---comprising its summary and description---is transformed into embedding vector.

-To measure the similarity between the bug report and the source code, cosine similarity is employed, which measures the angular distance between the embedding vectors \cite{steck2024cosine}.
-Based on the similarity scores, a predefined number of the top suspicious files are shortlisted.
+Similarly, the textual content of the bug report, comprising its summary and description, is transformed into embedding vector.
+The bug report embedding is then used to query the vector database, retrieving the most semantically similar file chunks.
+Based on these retrieval results, a predefined number of top-ranked files are shortlisted as suspicious.
 These files serve as candidate inputs for further analysis by the LLM in the subsequent step.